stevedonovan/gentle-intro/src/5-stdlib-containers.md

 ## Example: Counting Words

-An entertaining thing to do with text is count word length frequency.
+An entertaining thing to do with text is count word frequency.
 It is straightforward to break text into words with `split_whitespace`, but really we must respect punctuation.
 So the words should be defined as consisting only of alphabetic characters.
 And the words need to be compared as lower-case as well.